 Have you had your child assessed for all these things?

 When you work with me on my 6-week coaching program, we work through all these factors.
 All recipes are nutrient dense, and low glycaemic load.
 We cover all the factors in your home which can be contributing to toxicity and affecting sleep too.
-The program consists of 6 modules of online training, and 6 private sessions with me, to help get your child’s health back on track.
 Get started here.

 If you would like a meal plan for your family to help get all these important nutrients in to them, make an appointment here.
 I develop 21 day meal plans for families to help them manage food allergies, likes, dislikes, cooking ability and available time.
 The meal plans include recipes, shopping list, and even a food prep guide!!